-An interrupt is a signal that requests the processor to temporarily suspend program execution, in order to execute an interrupt routine.
+An interrupt is a signal that requests the processor to temporarily suspend program execution, in order to execute an interrupt routine (or Interrupt Service Routine, ISR).

 Advantages:

 - A very short response time to solicitations is achievable. - Urgent operations can be programmed independently from the main code.